§ 1 Scope

 § 9 Insurance

 - The Contractor undertakes to adequately insure the liability risk resulting from this Agreement and maintain the insurance cover throughout the duration of the cooperation with Seifert.
 Upon termination of the insurance cover (cancellation, termination by insurer or Contractor, expiry, exhaustion of yearly aggregates, and the like), the Contractor shall be obliged to notify Seifert in writing without delay.
+The Contractor shall seek to prevent any detrimental effects on the existing insurance cover.
+This shall especially apply to the Contractor's warranties before and after an occurrence of damage.

 - The Contractor shall seek to prevent any detrimental effects on the existing insurance cover.
 This shall especially apply to the Contractor’s warranties before and after an occurrence of damage.

-- In particular, the Contractor shall obliged to take out and maintain the following covers:
+- In particular, the Contractor shall obliged to take out and maintain the following covers

-- Carrier's liability insurance at the conditions and indemnity limits customary in the market which, besides the statutory minimum liability according to section 7a German Road Haulage Act (GüKG), also covers the maximum liability of 40 SDR/kg provided for by the German Commercial Code (HGB) as well as the liability in accordance with CMR, inclusive of article 29 CMR.
-Should a minimum indemnity for aggravated fault1 be agreed, then the insurance benefit for any one occurrence shall at least amount to 1 million euros.
+- Carrier’s liability insurance at the conditions and indemnity limits customary in the market which, besides the statutory minimum liability according to section 7a German Road Haulage Act (GüKG), also covers the maximum liability of 40 SDR/kg provided for by the German Commercial Code (HGB) as well as the liability in accordance with CMR, inclusive of article 29 CMR.
+Should a minimum indemnity for aggravated fault be agreed, then the insurance benefit for any one occurrence shall at least amount to 1 million euros.

 - Coinsurance of third-party swap equipment at a minimum amount of EUR 25,000 per swap unit;